MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 }
 ```

-Finally, open `packages/snap/package.json` in a text editor.
+Open `packages/snap/package.json` in a text editor.
 Edit the `files` array and add the `images/` folder:

 ```json title="package.json"